Research Fellowship Programme

 Key Research Areas:

-- Biogeochemistry of bio-available elements and their isotopes in different ecosystems.
+- Biogeochemistry of bio-available elements in different ecosystems

-- Catastrophic events (mass extinctions) across major geological transitions
+- Catastrophic events (mass extinctions) across major geological transition

-Planetary Science [Candidates from Physics, Chemistry, Geochemistry, Geology, Geophysics, Applied Physics, Planetary sciences disciplines are eligible to apply]
+Planetary Science [Candidates from Physics, Chemistry, Geochemistry, Geology, Geophysics, Applied Physics, Space Science, Planetary sciences disciplines are eligible to apply]

 Key Research Areas: